mwood881/trimmean/README.md

 (3) Look at https://github.com/mwood881/trimmedmean-example as an example of using this package We can compare this from R for trimming the mean.

+## Resources Used
 I used github copilot to help clean up errors in my code. mostly for learning how to upload this repository to github first before making the second example repository!
+Also used this link to help create the Go Package: Follow these instructions for creating a Go package: https://www.tutorialspoint.com/how-to-create-your-own-package-in-golangLinks to an external site.